JackieGanyo/datafun-04-jupyter/README.md

 Verify these files and folders exist in your root project folder:

 .venv/
-.gitignore - see the spec .gitignore for suggested contentsLinks to an external site.
+.gitignore - see the spec .gitignore for suggested contents Links to an external site.
 README.md
 requirements.txt
 Git add and commit your initial changes with a message.
 See CC3.7: Git Add and Commit Your Local Changes

 git add .
 git commit -m "initial commit"

 Step 7.
 Git Push To GitHub
 Git push your initial changes to GitHub.
 See CC3.8: Git Push Local Changes to Remote Repo